jasvrcek/Javek-Uploader-Wordpress-Plugin/javek-uploader/readme.txt

 This plugin allows you to embed a file upload form on your Wordpress site as a widget.

-The form allows people to securely send you large file using the Public Buckets feature of a Javek client portal.
+The form allows people to securely send you large files using the Public Buckets feature of a Javek client portal.
 In order to use the plugin, you must have a Javek subscription.
 You can sign up for Javek here: [https://www.javek.com/sign_up.htm](https://www.javek.com/sign_up.htm).

 For information on Javek, please visit http://www.javek.com